It Feels Like Relief, But It’s Not

 Calm.
 Disconnection.
 Temporary ease.

 But the brain isn’t passive.
-It’s always trying to balance itself out.
+It’s always trying to keep things balanced.

 How the Cycle Starts